Normal Hours of Operation

 Our continuing goal is to supply artists, potters and crafts people with great quality products, knowledge and customer service.
 Our staff is familiar with all the items we stock and can help you through the selection and ordering process.
 We will also see that your order is shipped according to your directions, or put together for pick up at our retail store in Surrey, BC.

-Kilns for Sale - oddballs need good homes!
+Kilns for Sale at 60% off - oddballs need good homes!

 Technical Tips Blog

 Paint another layer onto a fired glaze?
 Yes.
 With CMC gum.